kastork/react-bootstrap-example/readme.md

 These are the two documented ways to bring ReactBootstrap components into an app using node's commonjs system, and neither one seems to work.

+## Solution

+It turns out the react-bootstrap folks package and distro the project to both npm and to bower.
+The bower bundle targets AMD style depenency management, and the npm bundle targets commonjs.

+Fixed the problem here by depending on react and react-bootstrap in npm rather than from bower.